mitmproxy/mitmproxy/docs/features/serverreplay.rst

 --norefresh                     :   Disable response refresh, which updates times in cookies and headers for replayed responses.
 --no-pop                        :   Disable response pop from response flow.
 This makes it possible to replay same response multiple times.
---replay-ignore-content         :   Ignore request's content while searching for a saved flow to replay --replay-ignore-payload-param   :   Request's payload parameters to be ignored while searching for a saved flow to replay.
-Can be passed multiple times.
+--replay-ignore-content         :   Ignore request's content while searching for a saved flow to replay
---replay-ignore-param           :   Request's parameters to be ignored while searching for a saved flow to replay.
-Can be passed multiple times.
---replay-ignore-host            :   Ignore request's destination host while searching for a saved flow to replay

 ================== =================
 command-line       :option:`-S path`,